Interpret the key results for Forecast with Best ARIMA Model

 Use AIC, AICc and BIC to compare different models.
 Smaller values are desirable.
 However, the model with the least value for a set of terms does not necessarily fit the data well.
 Use tests and plots to assess how well the model fits the data.
 By default, the ARIMA results are for the model with the best value of AICc.

-Select Select an Alternative Model to open a dialog that includes a the Model Selection table.
+Select Select Alternative Model to open a dialog that includes a the Model Selection table.
 Compare the criteria to investigate models with similar performance.

 Use the ARIMA output to verify that the terms in the model are statistically significant and that the model meets the assumptions of the analysis.
 If none of the models in the table fit the data well, consider models with different orders of differencing.